khrys63/simple-itop-ui/README.md

 ![iTop location](screenshot/itopswitchlocation.png)

-On the main page of a location, you can see the occupied space of all rack, with detail percent bu clicking on the <Charger les taux> button :
+On the main page of a location, you can see the occupied space of all rack, with detail percent by clicking on the <Charger les taux> button :

 ![iTop location](screenshot/itopspace.png)